Controlling Asthma Triggers: Allergens

 Try to learn what types of pollen affect you most.
 Pollen levels vary depending on the plant, the season, and the time of day.

+?
 Use air conditioning instead of opening the windows in your home or car.
-Set the dial to recirculate the air, so less pollen gets in.
+In the car, choose the setting to recirculate the air, so less pollen gets in.

 Cockroaches are a common household pest.
 They also produce allergens.